sgd122/primsagram/README.md

 - ✅ Upload a photo
 - ✅ Edit the photo (Delete)
 - ✅ See the feed
+- ✅ Send private Message
-- ⬜️ See rooms
+- ✅ See rooms
 - ⬜️ See room
-- ⬜️ Send private Message
 - ⬜️ Receive Message (Realtime)

 ### 배포